public-transport/example-deployment/readme.md

 Before you can deploy your own service, you need the following things:

-- a [DigitalOcean token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/) for for a DigitalOcean account that is part of our organzation and has write access to the Kubernetes cluster (contact [@juliuste](https://github.com/juliuste) if you're interested in deploying something)
 - a [Docker Hub Token](https://hub.docker.com/settings/security) for a docker account that has write access to our [publictransport](https://hub.docker.com/orgs/publictransport) docker organization
+- a [DigitalOcean token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/) for a DigitalOcean account that is part of our organzation and has **read** access to the Kubernetes cluster (contact [@juliuste](https://github.com/juliuste) if you're interested in deploying something)
+- a *user key* and *user certificate* registered with write permissions on the Kubernetes cluster (contact [@juliuste](https://github.com/juliuste) if you're interested in deploying something)
 - for services exposed under a specific domain, that domain needs to have a `CNAME` record pointing to `antarktika.juliustens.eu`

 *If you want to push Docker images to your own account/organization or have your own cluster, have a look at the [advanced](#advanced) section*.